Bedrock-OSS/bedrock-wiki/docs/commands/scoreboard-timers.md

     - Sending a message in chat every 2 hours.
     - Running a 'lag clear' function every 10 minutes.
     - Effecting players with 'speed' every 30 seconds.

 This system is especially useful when you need to set up multiple timers on your world.
 When working with command blocks, you may use the [Tick Delay](/commands/intro-to-command-blocks#command-block-tick-delay) option to delay the time taken for your commands to run.
-However, when working with functions you will need to use a system like this.
+However, when working with functions, you will need to use a system like this.

-It is recommended to use this system while working with command blocks, as well if you wish to run all your timers in sync with one another, ie. with the same start time.
+It is recommended to use this system while working with command blocks, as well if you wish to run all your world-timers in sync with one another, ie. with the same start time.

 ## Setup